ordinals/ord/docs/src/runes/specification.md

 A runestone may mint a rune by including the rune's ID in the `Mint` field.

-If the mint is open, the mint amount is added to the unallocated runes in the transactions inputs.
+If the mint is open, the mint amount is added to the unallocated runes in the transaction's inputs.
 These runes may be transferred using edicts, and will otherwise be transferred to the first non-`OP_RETURN` output, or the output designated by the `Pointer` field.